mapninja/Earthsys144/week00/02_logging_into_accounts_and_installing_software.md

    - **Password:** Your Stanford SUNetID password
    - **Port:** 22 (for SFTP)
 4. Click **Connect**
+5. Choose your Dual Auth method and complete it
-5. You should see two folders: `Private` and `WWW`
+6. You should see two folders: `Private` and `WWW`
-6. Navigate to the `WWW` folder - this is your public web space
+7. Navigate to the `WWW` folder - this is your public web space

 **Uploading Files to AFS:**